Snackery LabsSearch articles...

 How counting works

-Shopify counts discount lines based on how the variants are grouped:
+Each rule counts items based on how they're grouped:

-• A fully-selected product (every variant of the product is matched) = 1 line
+• A fully-selected product (every variant of the product is matched) = 1 item

-• A partially-selected product (only some variants of the product are matched) = N lines, one per matched variant
+• A partially-selected product (only some variants of the product are matched) = N items, one per matched variant

-This is the key insight.
-If you select all 5 variants of a t-shirt, that's 1 line.
-If you select only 3 of those 5 variants, it's 3 lines.
+If you select all 5 variants of a t-shirt, that's 1 item.
+If you select only 3 of those 5 variants, it's 3 items.

 What this means in practice